cleitonsouza01/trade/README.md

 What about compatibility?
 -------------------------
-The Python trade module is compatible with Python 2.7 and on, including Python 3.x.
+The trade module is compatible with Python 2.7 and Python 3.x.

 License
 -------
-This software is licensed under the MIT license: https://opensource.org/licenses/MIT

 Copyright (c) 2015 Rafael da Silva Rocha

 Permission is hereby granted, free of charge, to any person obtaining a copy